Insane Alternate Reality: "Putin may be CIA agent" - New York Times -- Sott.net

 "Putin sent advisers, Russian Air Force jets, special operations teams and surface-to-air missile batteries to Syria to prevent the toppling of Russia's Cold War ally, Syrian President Bashar al-Assad".

-Comment: Russia had tested all their advanced weapons in the campaign, destroyed all the ISIS before they reached its territories, helped Syria to maintain its territorial integrity to some extent and building relationships with regional powers to rebuild Syria.
+Comment: Russia was able to test all their advanced weapons in the campaign, destroy all of ISIS before they reached its territories, help Syria maintain its territorial integrity to some extent, and build relationships with regional powers.
 Russian companies will have major share of the business.
-These are not "short-term sugar highs"
+These are not "short-term sugar highs".

 The newspaper also blamed Russia in all "dead sins": the "Novichok" production, poisoning of the Russian ex-spy Sergei Skripal and his daughter in the UK, the creation of the cyberagent Guccifer 2.0, which hacked the National Committee of the Democratic Party in 2016.

-Comment: Western reality scriptwriters had been trying to aggressively blame Putin and Russia for all their misdeeds for some time .
-There is no proof that Russia has anything to do with Skripal poisoning.
+Comment: Western reality scriptwriters have been trying to aggressively blame Putin and Russia for all their misdeeds for some time.
+There is no proof that Russia has anything to do with Skripal poisoning:

 - British Government's Chemical Attack Narrative Falls Apart - Boris Johnson Lied About Russia